 After a spell of four years without a Grand Slam title, Federer backed up his Australian Open success with the Wimbledon crown, and without dropping a set at that.

-The Swiss star landed his first major since Wimbledon in 2012 when he walked away with his fifth Australian Open title to extend his Grand Slam record to 18 majors.
+The Swiss star landed his first major since Wimbledon in 2012 when he walked away with his fifth Australian Open title in January, and July's success takes his his Grand Slam record to 19 majors.

-Federer took an extended break following knee surgery and began 2017 in remarkable fashion by firstly winning in Melbourne and then claiming back to back Masters 1000 titles in Indian Wells and Miami.
+Having struggled with his fitness throughout 2016, Federer took an extended break following knee surgery and began 2017 in remarkable fashion by firstly winning in Melbourne and then claiming back-to-back Masters 1000 titles in Indian Wells and Miami.